By

 What is Task-Centered Design?

-Task-Centered Design or Task-Oriented Design is a technique used to design user interfaces with a high degree of usability.
-The approach follows a user's natural and intuitive workflow, rhythm and expectation.
-Screens are organized around what user's want and need to do.
-As a result confusion is minimized, errors are prevented and users feel more in control of the user experience.
+Task-Centered Design or Task-Oriented Design refers to a technique employed for designing user interfaces with a strong emphasis on usability.
+The approach follows a user’s natural and intuitive workflow, rhythm and expectation.
+Good UX Design organizes screens based on what users want and need to accomplish.
+This results in minimizing confusion, preventing errors, and enhancing users’ sense of control over the user experience.

-Task-Centered Design is a competitive differentiation design approach used by Fortune 500 usability and User Centered Design teams, including Centers of Excellence across a wide range of industry verticals.
+Fortune 500 usability and User-Centered Design teams, along with Centers of Excellence across various industry verticals, utilize Task-Centered Design as a competitive differentiation approach.
 How do I know?
 Because I teach regular in-house usability training at Experience Dynamics (usability consultancy) to numerous organizations and teams trying to reach the next level of usability mastery.

 Task-Centered Design constitutes the ‘nuts and bolts’ of customer experience.
 It is a tactical design technique and approach that is used in conjunction with other User Centered Design methods, such as field studies, usability testing etc.